bpi/bhq_translation/portal.md

 ```

 ####Portal URL
-When we recieve the translated keys we will set up a new portal URL to pull in the translated text.
+When we recieve the translated keys we will set up a new portal URL for your locale to pull in the translated text.
 We will use the following format:
 ```
 portal-[locale-name].brainhq.com
 ```